What to eat in Madeira? 21 typical dishes to eat in Madeira

 Typical Madeira dishes – Fish and seafood

 The Madeira archipelago is the ideal place to eat fish or seafood.
-Surrounded by the sea, it is easy to find different types of fish.
-And really fresh ones.
-In addition to the high quality, it is relatively cheap, especially when compared to other European countries.
+Surrounded by the sea, it is easy to find different types of fish—and really fresh ones.
+In addition to the high quality, it is relatively cheap, especially compared to other European countries.

 Grilled limpets – lapas grelhadas

 Grilled limpets are one of Madeira’s most iconic and unique dishes.
-Cooked and seasoned in its shell, this bivalve mollusc is ideal as a starter or snack.
-It is made in a typical, round, low-walled skillet with a handle, made of iron.
+Cooked and seasoned in its shell, this bivalve mollusk is ideal as a starter or snack.
+It is made in a typical, round, low-walled skillet with a handle made of iron.
 Grilled in the skillet with the skin facing down.
 They are seasoned only with butter and garlic and served in the pan while still warm.
-And accompanied by a few slices of lemon that are sprinkled on top.
+Accompanied by a few slices of lemon that are sprinkled on top.

-Almost all the restaurants on the coast serve grilled limpets, but when the sea conditions are adverse you cannot catch it, as it is necessary to do it with low tide.
+Almost all the restaurants on the coast serve grilled limpets, but when the sea conditions are adverse, you cannot catch them, as it is necessary to do so with low tide.
 So, it is likely that sometimes there are no limpets to eat.

 Black scabbardfish – Espada